- 8th November 2018

 Flooding is one of the most prevalent forms of natural hazard.
 Since most major cities are developed along the coastline or waterways, flood risk threatens more people than any other natural catastrophe (Swiss Re).
 A range of factors, from climate change and unplanned urbanisation to rapid land use change, are combining with more regular and extreme weather events to cause increased destruction.

-Scientists at Columbia University’s Earth Institute estimate that by 2025, the number of people living within 60 miles of a coast will rise by 35% compared to 1995 levels.
+Scientists at Columbia University’s Earth Institute estimate that by 2025, the number of people living within 60 miles of coast will rise by 35% compared to 1995 levels.
 Even more striking is the recent analysis of global population data and JBA’s global flood mapping data which estimates that two billion people worldwide will be at risk of inland flooding by the year 2020.

 Understanding flood risk from river, surface water, coastal or groundwater sources is critical for designing and implementing a range of flood risk management strategies, including financial risk transfer mechanisms.